department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager.md

 # VHA local and national offices + VA OIT Digital Experience Product Office
 **How we're collaborating across the enterprise to create a better Veteran and employee experience**

 VA medical centers responded to the need to digitize screening by quickly building facility-specific tools.
 The Office of the CTO worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
-We continue to work with Veterans Integrated Service Networks (VISNs) and Veterans to meet...
+We continue to work with Veterans Integrated Service Networks (VISNs) and Veterans to meet evolving needs.

 ## WHAT VETERANS ARE SAYING